max-montin/SP500/README.md

 # S&P 500 analysis from 2014 to 2017
 In this project, I analyzed data that was gathered from the S&P 500 between 2014 and 2017.
-The original data contained daily open/low/high values and trading volumes for each stock on the S&P 500.
+The original data included daily open/low/high prices, and trading volumes for S&P 500 stocks.
 All other columns have been added by me.

 Below are screenshots of the dashboards I made, and under them you can find a step-by-step description of how I completed this project.